dushanka-p/detection-engineering-microsoft/README.md

 # detection-engineering-microsoft
 This repo shows how I design and validate detections using Microsoft Sentinel and Defender telemetry.

+## Detection → Alert → SOC Investigation Flow

+This repository follows a production-aligned workflow where detections are engineered, validated, and then consumed by SOC operations.

+📄 Detailed flow:
+docs/detection-to-soc-flow.md

 ```
 detection-engineering-microsoft/
 ├── README.md